Advice for students applying to graduate programs

 Q2.
 What are PhD programs like?

-PhD programs prepare students to do interesting original research.
+PhD programs prepare students to do their own original research.
 That's their goal.
 Most students find this a shocking change, because our educational programs teach students what is known and ask them to regurgitate it on exams, not to think for themselves.
-If thinking for yourself appeals to you, you can get experience as an undegrad in a number of ways.
+If thinking for yourself appeals to you, you can get experience as an undergrad in a number of ways.
 See "How to find research opportunities" in advice for undergrads.

 These programs, particularly at the start, are boot camps for quantitative skills.
 If you have some general interest in big picture economics and finance, and that's it, a PhD program is the wrong place for you.
 We know that sounds strange, but it's true -- and for good reason, we might add, but that's another story.
 See you are a moron; the mean person with the bad haircut is pretty much anyone in an economics or finance PhD program.

 Q3.
 How should I prepare for a PhD program?

 PhD admissions in economics and finance will typically look for a strong math background, research experience, and a clear understanding that a PhD program trains you to do research.
 Courses in economics and finance are secondary.
 Real analysis is not.
 Lots of people apply (successfully) with majors in mathematics, computer science, physics, and other quantitative fields.
 Research experience includes working as a research assistant and doing original work on your own.

 Don't let this scare you.
 We have good students here and the rest of the world understands that.
 We've sent students to good PhD programs in the recent past, and expect to send more in the future.
 The key is to understand early in your undergraduate career what it will take -- namely, math courses.
 If you're a senior now and think it's too late, you might consider a masters program.
 One of the best is the LSE's MSc program, which has a strong international reputation.
 If you have another program in mind, let us know and we'll see what we can find out about it.